 Abstract.
-There is a clear sense in which logic is a theory of our "game of giving and asking for reasons" (GOGAR) - logical laws articulate its most general principles.
+There is a clear sense in which logic is a theory of GOGAR - logical laws articulate its most general principles.
 But what is the exact relationship between logical theory and the practices of giving and asking for reasons or drawing inferences?
-The usual picture is that people play GOGAR and logicians act as supervisors, confirming that some of the inferences that constitute the moves of the game are correct while pointing out that others are incorrect.
-To justify such supervision, logicians require some authority to underpin their arbitration of what is correct.
-Where could this authority stem from?
-The usual answer is that it stems from the fact that logical laws reflect some fixed structures either of the human mind or of the natural world.
-My claim, in contrast, is that the ultimate source of any such authority stems directly from the argumentative practices themselves - viz. from the norms inherent to them, which logic brings to light (and neatens).
+The usual picture is that people play GOGAR and logicians supervise what they do: confirm that some of the inferences that constitute the moves of the game are correct while pointing out that others are incorrect.
+To do this, logicians need some authority, which would underpin their arbitration of what is correct.
+Where does this authority come from?
+The usual answer is that it comes from the fact that logical laws bring to light some fixed structures of either human mind or the natural world.
+What I claim is that the ultimate source of the authority comes from the argumentative practices themselves - viz. from the norms inherent to them, which logic brings to light (and neatens).
 Thus it is not so that logic rectifies GOGAR on the basis of an authority acquired elsewhere, but rather that logic pinpoints the norms implicit in GOGAR to state the most general rules of the game in an explicit form.